 Now, we study the behaviour of the nonlocal model (\ref{eq:loc1}) for different values of the range of nonlocal interactions $\delta$.
 The temporal Hopf bifurcation curve is independent of $\delta$.
 However, the Turing bifurcation curve depends on $\delta$.
 We have plotted the Turing bifurcation curves in Fig. \ref{fig:12} for different values of the range of nonlocal interaction.
 This figure shows that the Turing curve shifts upwards with an increase in the interaction range $\delta$.
-In this figure, we have shown the difference between the Turing curves for local and nonlocal models to emphasize the significance of nonlocal terms in the system.
-Furthermore, it indicates that including nonlocal interaction expands the Turing domain by increasing the chance of occurrence of stationary patterns of population.
+This figure shows the difference between the Turing curves for local and nonlocal models to emphasize the significance of nonlocal terms in the system.
+Furthermore, it indicates that including nonlocal interaction expands the Turing domain by increasing the chance of occurrence of stationary patterns in the population.

 Now, we find the solution characteristics for the nonlocal model in each domain formed due to the intersection of the temporal Hopf and Turing curves.
 For a certain nonlocal interaction $\delta$, first, we consider the region to the right of the temporal Hopf curve.
 The pure Turing domain is the region that lies below the Turing curve.
-On the other hand, the stable region that lies above the Turing curve where the solutions are homogeneous under the heterogeneous perturbations around the coexisting steady-state.
-And, the region that lies above the Turing curve and the left of the temporal Hopf curve is called the Hopf domain.
+On the other hand, the stable region lies above the Turing curve, where the solutions are homogeneous under the heterogeneous perturbations around the coexisting steady state.
+The region above the Turing curve and to the left of the temporal Hopf curve is called the Hopf domain.
 Finally, the region lying to the left of the temporal-Hopf curve and below the Turing curve is called the Turing-Hopf domain.

 Let us first explore the solutions of the nonlocal model in the temporal Hopf unstable domain.
 We have chosen $\omega=2$ and $\delta=10$ and plot the corresponding solutions of the nonlocal model for $d_{1}=2.5$ and $d_{1}=0.38$ in Figs. \ref{fig:15} and \ref{fig:17}, respectively.
 The value $d_{1}=2.5$ lies above the Turing curve, and the other values $d_{1}=0.45$ and $d_{1}=0.38$ lie in the Turing-Hopf domain away and near the Turing curve.
 We mainly intend to observe if the dynamical nature changes in the presence of nonlocal interaction.
 The oscillatory solution occurs for system (\ref{eq:loc1}) in the Hopf domain, which is homogeneous in space but periodic in time [see Fig. \ref{fig:15} for $\omega = 2$ and $d_{1} = 2.5$].
 In the Turing-Hopf domain, the dominance of Hopf mode can be seen for the nonlocal model when the parameter values lie close to the Turing curve.
 Moreover, a decrease in the value of $d_{1}$ ultimately gives non-homogeneous stationary patterns for the nonlocal model, which is reflected in Figure \ref{fig:17}.